Are you a working woman?

 Have I got your attention yet?
 Ok, then I can do away with the bold font and the italics 😉

 I belong to a unique breed of mothers.
 I am the Stay-at-home-mom-who-holds-a-flexi-job-and-works-from-home-sometimes.
 Oh and I blog too.
-Across three blogs.
+Across two blogs.
 And run two active Facebook groups.
 YES, I said that.
 It’s a real thing!

-So, it stands to reason that I am always busy and unable to take calls, respond to text messages or acknowledge the flood of jokes that are delivered to me via whatsapp.
+So, it stands to reason that I am always busy and unable to take calls, respond to text messages or acknowledge the flood of jokes that are delivered to me via Whatsapp.
 I ought to be strung up from the nearest tree.

 I have always been a bit of an organiser.
 Blame it on numerology.
 Apparently, those born under the number 6 are designed that way.
 Without actually getting onto the sticky wicket of whether or not numerology works, let’s just say, I love to organise.